jbakse/compform_site/content/random/index.md

 ## Random Numbers and Dice

 Most programming languages provide a function for generating random numbers.
-Usually the values provided are evenly distributed over the range 0 to 1.
-Mapping these values to your desired ranges and baising their distribution are fundemental skills.
+Usually, the values provided are evenly distributed over the range 0 to 1.
+Mapping these values to your desired ranges and biasing their distribution are fundamental skills.

 ### Generating Random Numbers